JuliaManifolds/Manopt.jl/joss/paper.md

 For a user facing an optimization problem on a manifold, there are two obstacles to the actual numerical optimization: on the one hand, a suitable implementation of the manifold at hand is required, for example how to evaluate the above mentioned geodesics.
 On the other hand, an implementation of the optimization algorithm that employs said methods from the manifold, such that the algorithm can be applied to the cost function $f$ a user already has.

-Using the interface for manifolds, `ManifoldsBase.jl`, the algorithms are implemented in the optimization framework can therefore be used with any manifold from `Manifolds.jl` [@AxenBaranBergmannRzecki:2021:1], a library of efficiently implemented Riemannian manifolds.
+Using the interface for manifolds, `ManifoldsBase.jl`, the algorithms are implemented in the optimization framework.
+They can therefore be used with any manifold from `Manifolds.jl` [@AxenBaranBergmannRzecki:2021:1], a library of efficiently implemented Riemannian manifolds.
 `Manopt.jl` provides a low level entry to optimization on manifolds while also providing efficient implementations, that can easily be extended to cover own manifolds.

 # Functionality